Why Do Mozzarella Sticks Explode? (Explained!)

 The proteins are called caseins, and when rennet is added to the milk during the cheesemaking process, the casein breaks down and clumps together.

-As they do this, it traps fat and moisture.
+As they do this, they trap fat and moisture.

 When cheese is heated, it breaks down the casein “prison” and allows the fat to escape.